CodeAPretzel/FBLA-2024-Coding-and-Programming/README.md

 This software meets the requirements illustrated in the guidelines here: [FBLA GUIDELINES](https://connect.fbla.org/headquarters/files/High%20School%20Competitive%20Events%20Resources/Individual%20Guidelines/Presentation%20Events/Coding--Programming.pdf)

 - [x] The software should be an executable/program for the user to use.
-  - Software can be installed and used by an executable file.
+  - Software can be installed and used by an executable file on a Windows operating system only.
 - [x] The software should contain some form of adding, filtering, and modifying data that comes up to over 25.
   - Software contains an intuitive user interface to add, filter, and modify data that exceeds the 25 count.
 - [x] The software should allow a school's Career and Technical Education Department to use this program.